Estimating Construction Costs

 "Great," Jay replied.
 "I already mentioned that we are behind schedule on this job.
 If you can finish this one set (that someone else had already started), by the end of the week it would be much appreciated."

-There I was, reluctant as hell to accept the job on those lousy terms, and Jay was already giving me a deadline.
-Steve never ever did that.
+There I was, reluctant to accept the job on those lousy terms, and Jay was already giving me a deadline.
+Steve never did that.
 Not even once.
-Jay still thinks he is running a framing crew and I am one of his new flunkies.
+Jay still thinks he is running a framing crew, and I am one of his new flunkies.
 He'll probably come up with some unflattering nickname for me that he will try to make stick with the rest of the crew.

 "I'm not making any promises," I said.

-"Get Jack to bring you some materials," Jay said, as he turned and walked back towards the air-conditioned job shack.
+"Get Jack to bring you some materials," Jay said as he turned and walked back toward the air-conditioned job shack.

-Jay is not one of the guys anymore - he thinks he is some kind of half-ass big shot now, I muttered to myself.
-While unpacking my tools at the location of the stair project, I saw Jack cruise by on the forklift and flagged him down.
+Jay is not one of the guys anymore - he thinks he is a big shot now, I muttered to myself.
+While unpacking my tools at the location of the stair project, I saw Jack cruise by on the forklift and waved him down.
 Jack drove over and killed the Sky Trak's loud diesel engine.

 "Hey Matt, how's it going?"